 Control of other cancer symptoms

 People with cancer may have many symptoms.
 Some are caused by the cancer, and some are caused by cancer treatments.
 Trying to cope with other symptoms may make it more difficult to cope with pain.
 Often, other symptoms can be relieved by medical or non-medical treatments, or by a combination of both.
 If your other symptoms are well controlled, this can help you deal more effectively with your pain.

 Talk to your healthcare team if you have other symptoms.
 They will be able to advise you on how to deal with them.

 If your pain means that you can't move around easily, you may need specialist equipment or people to help you in your daily life.

-The Disabled Living Foundation runs a helpful information service.
-It also has specialist advisers and occupational therapists who can give personal advice on aids and specialist equipment, including special cutlery, walking aids and wheelchairs.
-DIAL UK also gives information and advice to disabled people.
+The Disabled Living Foundation runs an information service.
+It also has specialist advisers and occupational therapists.
+They can give advice on aids and specialist equipment, including special cutlery, walking aids and wheelchairs.
+Scope also gives information and advice to disabled people.

-Some areas have a ‘good neighbour scheme’.
-The schemes can organise help - for example, shopping, providing company or offering transport - for someone living locally every so often.
-These schemes are usually run by the social services or local community organisations.
+Some areas have good neighbour schemes.
+The schemes organise help for people in the local area.
+This could be help with shopping, befriending or offering transport.
+The schemes are usually run by the social services or local community organisations.
 Some are only available to people living alone.
-Look for ‘Council for Voluntary Service’ or ‘Volunteer Bureau’ in the phone book or online.
+Look for ‘council for voluntary service’ or ‘good neighbour schemes‘ in the phone book or online.